A Deeper Look into Best-In-Class (BIC) Contract Vehicles

-Government contract vehicles labelled “Best-In-Class” (BIC) are deemed the highest preforming contracts by the Office of Management and Budget (OMB).
+Government contract vehicles labeled “Best-In-Class” (BIC) are deemed the highest performing contracts by the Office of Management and Budget (OMB).
 The idea for BIC was created in 2014 when the OMB released a memo about a new strategic mission for federal acquisitions including a strategy focused on best value over lowest price.

 First, experts examine the vehicle on a macrolevel, checking to see if the vehicle shows signs of past success, growing knowledge, maximum value, and keen awareness.
 If the vehicle appears to meet these standards, it is then judged on a more nuanced scale.